K. Armstrong: Assassination

 On 5 July 2024, Armstrong was attacked and killed by a group of six people near his home, which was under construction.
 He is survived by his wife and daughter.

+Investigation

+From July to October 2024, the Tamil Nadu Police arrested 26 individuals in connection with the case, including two functionaries each from the AIADMK and the BJP.
+In September 2024, the Madras High Court ordered the transfer of the investigation to the CBI.
+In November 2025, the Supreme Court of India stayed the transfer of the probe to the CBI.

 Reaction

-His murder sent shockwaves across Tamil Nadu over casteist political violence against Dalits.
+His murder led to protests and public demonstrations in parts of Tamil Nadu, with Dalit organisations and political leaders demanding justice and highlighting violence against Dalits.
 Among the prominent figures demanding justice included his friend and film director Pa.
 Ranjith.